TUM-Dev/TUMenu/README.md

 ## Translations with next-i18next

 The website is currently available in german and english.
 This works because of the [next-i18next](https://github.com/i18next/next-i18next) library.
 The translations string are stored in the public folder which contains two locale folders and in there are the `common.json` files, where the translations strings are located.
-All text on the website is displayed using some translation string from these folders.

 ```
 .